-Criminal Defense attorney Benson Varghese discusses theft charges in Texas in this video.
+Have you been accused of theft?
+In this video, Criminal Defense attorney Benson Varghese discusses theft charges in Texas.

 There are generally two very broad types of theft that come into our office regularly.
 The first type of theft offense is when a person is accused of taking an item.
 For example, shoplifting.
 The second broad category of theft is when a person is accused to taking money or diverting money over a long period of time.
 That second category of theft generally falls into a felony punishment range and is generally handled by the Economic Crimes Unit of a prosecuting office.